- January 30, 2020

 “Graphics are decent and the stop and go challenge is rough at first but better after some practice.”

-“It's a mess graphics-wise.
-It's just shaders; even in high quality, there are multiple glitches, low textures, and more.
-It's boring too, with repetitive details, dull stations, and broken announcements.
+“It's a mess graphics-wise; it's just shaders.
+Even in high quality, there are multiple glitches, low textures, and more.
+It's boring too, with no detail, repetitive stations, and broken announcements.
 I literally can't tell what the announcement is even saying.
 If you want a metro game, I recommend just getting Metro Simulator 2020.”